Houdini 22.0 Nodes Copernicus nodes

 Every layer in COPs has a location and orientation in space, plus a camera attached to it.
 This lets you use the layer as an image receiver with the Rasterize COP or as a projector with the Project on Layer COP.

-The default camera is an orthographic camera that sits 1 unit back from the center of the layer, with an imaging volume going from 1 unit back to the unit past the layer in Z.
+The default camera is an orthographic camera that sits one unit back from the layer’s center, with an imaging volume that measures -1 to 1 in the Z axis and has parallel rays.

 Parameters